 - A camera with a sensor that can see IR light.
-All the photos shown in this article were shot with a SOOTB Panasonic Lumix DMC-GF2 with the standard 14-42 kit lens.
+Most infrared photos shown in this article were shot with a SOOTB Panasonic Lumix DMC-GF2.
+I used the standard 14-42 kit lens.

 - A sturdy tripod.
-As I said before, if you do not modify your camera, you will essentially be doing long exposure photography.
+As I said before, if you do not mod your camera, you will be doing long exposure digital infrared photography.
 The use of a sturdy tripod is unavoidable.

-- An IR filter: you need to place a filter in front of your lens that will block UV and visible light, while letting IR light pass.
+- An IR filter.
+You need to place a filter in front of your lens that will block UV and visible light, while letting IR light pass.
 A good filter to begin with is the HOYA r72 IR filter.
-This filter is relatively cheap, optically sound, and will block all light with a wavelength shorter than 720nm.
+This filter is cheap.
+And it will block all light with a wavelength shorter than 720nm.
 In practice, this means that a bit of visible red light will still pass through the filter and hit your sensor.
-This is not bad at all, since that awfully red image you will see on your LCD, while ugly, is ultimately very useful to help you with composition and manual focusing.
+This is not bad at all.
+That awfully red image you will see on your LCD, while ugly, is very useful for composition and manual focusing.

-If you are into landscape photography, you know you should be out there during the so-called golden or blue hours, to take advantage of the best quality of natural light.
+Landscape photographers swear by the golden and blue hours.
+This is to take advantage of the best quality of natural light.

-If you are like me, with a family and a 9 to 5 job, chances are that you are not going to see many golden/blue hours through a viewfinder.
-It is also unlikely that you can chase storms to capture the most dramatic skies, either.
+If you are like me, with a family and a 9 to 5 job, chances are that you are not going to see many golden/blue hours.
+It is also unlikely that you can chase storms to capture the most dramatic skies.

-As the IR golden hour is midday, capturing great infrared shots is much more achievable.
+But the IR golden hour is midday Capturing great digital infrared photography is much more achievable.

-IR has the inherent WOW factor of displaying familiar scenes in a totally new way.
+Infrared photography has the inherent WOW factor of displaying familiar scenes in a new way.

-The photo below was taken in a park, just outside of Brussels, on a sunny Sunday in July, at around 1pm.
-I was able to capture this shot while my family and dog were enjoying their picnic, just a few meters away.
+The photo below was taken in a park outside of Brussels, on a sunny Sunday in July, at around 1pm.

 Surprised?
-I certainly hope so.
-If you knew the location, you might even think “wow”.
+I hope so.
+If you know the location, you might even think “wow”.

 Below is the same location, captured in visible light.
-The photos were taken months apart, but I think you get the idea.
+The photos were taken months apart, but you get the idea.

-This pond certainly has some potential, but would you pause to take a second look at this photo?
+This pond has potential, but would you pause to take a second look at this photo?

 Would you print it 90x60cm to hang it in your living room?
 I doubt it.

-The most common subjects for IR photography are landscapes, because they can appear unusual and unexpected.
+The most common subjects for IR photography are landscapes.
+That’s because they can appear unusual and unexpected.

-Water and blue skies strongly absorb IR light – while grass, large-leaf trees and puffy clouds reflect IR light.
+Water and blue skies absorb IR light.
+But grass, large-leaf trees and puffy clouds reflect IR light.
 The essence of an IR image is the contrasts between objects absorbing or reflecting IR light.

 Pine and spruce trees absorb quite a lot of IR light.
-In a black and white conversion of your IR photo, you will see a black sky with puffy white clouds, black water, dark grey pine trees and white leaves and grass.
+Try a black and white conversion of your IR photo.
+You will see a black sky with puffy white clouds, black water, dark grey pine trees and white leaves and grass.

-IR photography has the ability to surprise the viewer with an unfamiliar outlook of even a common or simple subject.
-However, this does not mean that a boring or trivial photo will become a masterpiece just because you took it in infrared light: composition rules (along with breaking them) still hold true and boring shots will remain boring.
+But this does not mean that a boring or trivial photo will become a masterpiece in IR.
+Composition rules still hold true and boring shots will remain boring.

-Finally, let’s not forget the wonderful side effect of emptying the scene from moving people and traffic.
-As you are already doing a long exposure, people and vehicles moving across the scene will be blurred away or removed entirely.
+You’re already doing a long exposure.
+People and vehicles moving across the scene will be blurred away or removed.

-Editing your IR photos will take few extra steps than usual.
+Editing your infrared photos will take few extra steps than usual.
 How many, will depend on the final result you want to achieve.